jaydlawrence/coding-test-url-shortener/README.md

 * **Technical design** - Separation of concerns, adherence to certain 12 factor App principles, knowledge of backend frameworks, security concerns, etc. -- Note on the Database- We would like you to use a persistent datastore.
   * Please be ready to speak to your technical choices during the face-to-face (video) interview, as well as how your design might need to change if the requirements change.
   * Curious about the “performance requirements” for this exercise?
 Your application should be able to handle at least 5 requests per second.
 During the on-site interview, you can talk about how you might change your design if the system had to scale beyond that

+## Time taken

+This is how long it took me to do the different parts

+* App initial version complete functionality - 5 hours
+* Dockerize - 1 hour
+* Tests - 3 hours
+* Makefile - 2 hours
+* Making it fancy™ - 1 hour